emilyzzq817/kpop-photocard-analytics/README.md

 # K-pop Photocard Resale Market Analytics

-An end-to-end data analysis project exploring the economics of K-pop photocard reselling on Mercari, based on 755 completed transactions across 22 groups in 2025.
+An end-to-end data analysis project exploring the economics of my K-pop photocard reselling on Mercari, based on 755 completed transactions across 22 groups in 2025.

 ## Key findings